moby/moby/docs/reference/api/docker_remote_api_v1.22.md

            + `volume_name:container_path:ro` to make the bind mount read-only inside the container.
     -   **Links** - A list of links for the container.
 Each link entry should be in the form of `container_name:alias`.
-    -   **LxcConf** - LXC specific configurations.
-These configurations only work when using the `lxc` execution driver.
     -   **PortBindings** - A map of exposed container ports and the host port they should map to.
 A JSON object in the form
           `{ <port>/<protocol>: [{ "HostPort": "<port>" }] }`